Let’s work together to help homeless people - Mississippi's Best Community Newspaper

 Currently, Holy Hearts is collecting warm clothing and blankets at several drop off places in Natchez.
 Please help us with this endeavor.
 Holy Hearts has boxes set up at Natchez Coffee and Cash Saver for the rest of December.

 Several Church Congregations are participating, and we would love to have others join in.
 Please bring only new or like-new, cleaned items.
 These will be distributed to those who are home challenged.
-Also, donations may be made on the website: holyheartsofmississippi.com.
+Also, donations may be made on the website: holyheartsofmississippi.org.

 In Matthew chapter 25 we read of a very powerful statement about what the Body of Christ should be doing.
 When we visit those who are sick, those in prison, feed the hungry, clothe the poor, Jesus says, “Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me,” (Mattew 25:40) Let’s work together in community!